finos-labs/Voxura/doc/architecture.md

 _Voxura_ will be developed as a local component, but a wrapper will be developed to allow it to be used as a cloud service.
 Authorization and authentication will be the responsibility cloud wrapper, in coordination with the host application.

 # Platform Support
 Voxura will be developed using .Net Core.
-It is widely supported as a hosted platform acroll all major cloud providers, has extensive ecosystem and Microsoft is a FINOS member.
+It is widely supported as a hosted platform across all major cloud providers, has extensive ecosystem and Microsoft is a FINOS member.

 Choosing .Net Core allows the following scenarios: